theopenlane/core/cmd/catalog/README.md

 This directory contains two small command line utilities used for working with the billing catalog stored in [`pkg/catalog/catalog.yaml`](../../pkg/catalog/catalog.yaml) and Stripe.
+This is a USE AT YOUR OWN RISK type of tool; we use it for ourselves at Openlane, but it's not created with the intent of being a generic integration utility.
+Use of this tool requires interactions with the `pkg/catalog` and `pkg/entitlements` packages in this repo.

+High level:

-- `catalog` – reconciles the local catalog file with your Stripe account.
+- `catalog` – reconciles the local catalog file with your Stripe account
-- `pricemigrate` – tags a replacement price and optionally migrates active subscriptions from one price ID to another.
+- `migrate` – tags a replacement price and optionally migrates active subscriptions from one price ID to another

 Both binaries rely on a Stripe API key which can be supplied via the `--stripe-key` flag or the `STRIPE_API_KEY` environment variable.